fchaillie/fchaillie/README.md

 Here are some ideas to get you started: -->

-- 👯 I’m looking to collaborate on Machine Learning, Python, SQL, Data Analysis and Data Viz projects
+- 👯 I’m looking to collaborate on Machine Learning and Python projects
 - 💬 Ask me about my rates for your specific project
 - 📫 How to reach me: florentchaillie@gmail.com